paralect/brod/README.md

 public void Send(String message, Encoding encoding, Int32 partition)
 ```

-To send many message, use one of the following overloads:
+To send many messages at once, use one of the following overloads:

 ```csharp
 /// <summary>